Find Affordable College Courses

 Best Nebraska Schools for Affordable Quality for a Bachelor's in Nursing

-In-state tuition fees for undergraduate students at UNMC are $11,941 per year.
+The average tuition and fees for an in-state undergraduate at UNMC are $11,941 a year.
 Nursing majors at UNMC take out an average of $24,990 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $236.

 Full Nursing at University of Nebraska Medical Center Report